BristolTopGroup/AnalysisSoftware/README.md

 ## General Recipe

-To setup the standalone version of the code:
+To setup the stand-alone version of the code:

 ```
-#get the code from the repository
+# get the code from the repository
 git clone https://github.com/BristolTopGroup/AnalysisSoftware.git AnalysisSoftware
 cd AnalysisSoftware

-#create the makefile using cmake (install it if you don't have it: https://github.com/Kitware/CMake)
+# create the makefile using cmake (install it if you don't have it: https://github.com/Kitware/CMake)
 cmake CMakeLists.txt

+# for older versions of boost you will need to
+#sed -i 's/lib64\/lib64/lib64/g' ./CMakeFiles/AnalysisSoftware.dir/build.make
+#sed -i 's/lib64\/lib64/lib64/g' ./CMakeFiles/AnalysisSoftware.dir/link.txt
+# as the library path is wrong (contains lib64/lib64)

-#compile and build
+# compile and build
 make -j24

-#adjust the toolsFolder environment variable
+# adjust the toolsFolder environment variable
 export toolsFolder=$PWD/

-#test run the code:
+# test run the code:
 nohup ./AnalysisSoftware python/test_cfg.py &> test.log &
 ```